jplind79/RCAT/docs/source/config.rst

          cp <path-to-RCAT>/config/config_main.ini .

 #.
 Configure settings in config_main.ini
-     Configuration is done in an .ini file which has a specific structure based on sections, properties and values. config_main.ini consists of a handful of these sections, for example **MODELS**, under which you specify certain properties or values.
+     A configuration .ini file has a specific structure based on sections, properties and values.
+The RCAT config_main.ini file consists of a handful of these sections, for example **MODELS**, under which you specify certain properties or values.
 The latter may in some cases be common structures used in python like lists or dictionaries.
 Below follows a description of